PyMVPA/PyMVPA/doc/source/tutorial1_start.rst

 The most important information for a classification analysis, besides the data, are the so-called :term:`label`\s assigned to the samples, since they define the model that should be learned by a :term:`classifier`, and serve as target values to assess the prediction accuracy.
-The dataset stores these labels in its collection of **s**\ample **a**\ttributes (hence collection name `sa`), and they can be accessed by the attribute name, either through the collection, or via a shortcut.
+The dataset stores these targets in its collection of **s**\ample **a**\ttributes (hence collection name `sa`), and they can be accessed by the attribute name, either through the collection, or via a shortcut.

->>> print ds.sa.labels
+>>> print ds.sa.targets
 ['bottle' 'cat' 'chair' 'face' 'house' 'scissors' 'scrambledpix' 'shoe' 'bottle' 'cat' 'chair' 'face' 'house' 'scissors' 'scrambledpix' 'shoe']
->>> print ds.labels
+>>> print ds.targets
 ['bottle' 'cat' 'chair' 'face' 'house' 'scissors' 'scrambledpix' 'shoe' 'bottle' 'cat' 'chair' 'face' 'house' 'scissors' 'scrambledpix' 'shoe']